brukri/yummy/README.md

 # Yummy
 ## Description
-Yummy is an web application to look for recipes according to ingredients, recipe terms and grape varieties.
+Yummy is a web application to look for recipes according to ingredients, recipe terms and grape varieties.
 The recipe results will be displayed on a overview page.
 On the recipe detail page one can grap all the detail information for a recipe like preparation/cooking time, a picture, intructions and ingredients.
 A user can create an account to define his own preferences and to manages his recipe favorites.